Last Updated on March 27, 2021

 The figures each weigh 650 kilos and each one stands looking out at the distant horizon.
 They are spread all over the beach foreshore and some have been planted a little deeper than others.

 I think it is the most perfect location in the world for them to be.
 There are the Liverpool docks not too far away and we watched lots of cargo ships going in and out.
 All going to another place or coming from one.
 The figures seem to stand staring longingly at the boats – and the horizon.
 I felt I could really identify with those figures.
 They are like me always standing looking for another place to go.

 Antony Gormley himself I believe felt that Crosby Beach was perfect.
 He describes how Another Place ” harnesses the ebb and flow of the tide to explore man’s relationship with nature.”
-Obviously what better place than on a beach?? (see Visit Liverpool)
+Obviously what better place than on a beach?

-BY CAR – There is a car park next to the beach.
-Not sure on the charge but I don’t think it was free!
+BY CAR – There is a paid car park next to the beach.

 BU TRAIN – You can access Crosby Beach via 3 railway stations – Waterloo, Blundellsands and Crosby or Hall Road.
 Its a short 5 minute walk to the beach from there.